Toll-like receptor: Discovery

 The first reported human toll-like receptor was described by Nomura and colleagues in 1994, mapped to a chromosome by Taguchi and colleagues in 1996.
 Because the immune function of toll in Drosophila was not then known, it was assumed that TIL (now known as TLR1) might participate in mammalian development.
 However, in 1991 (prior to the discovery of TIL) it was observed that a molecule with a clear role in immune function in mammals, the interleukin-1 (IL-1) receptor, also had homology to drosophila toll; the cytoplasmic portions of both molecules were similar.

 In 1997, Charles Janeway and Ruslan Medzhitov showed that a toll-like receptor now known as TLR4 could, when artificially ligated using antibodies, induce the activation of certain genes necessary for initiating an adaptive immune response.
 TLR 4 function as an LPS sensing receptor was discovered by Bruce A. Beutler and colleagues.
 These workers used positional cloning to prove that mice that could not respond to LPS had mutations that abolished the function of TLR4.
 This identified TLR4 as one of the key components of the receptor for LPS.

 In turn, the other TLR genes were ablated in mice by gene targeting, largely in the laboratory of Shizuo Akira and colleagues.
-Each TLR is now believed to detect a discrete collection of molecules – some of microbial origin, and some products of cell damage – and to signal the presence of infections.
+Each TLR is now believed to detect a discrete collection of molecules — some of microbial origin, and some products of cell damage — and to signal the presence of infections.

 Plant homologs of toll were discovered by Pamela Ronald in 1995 (rice XA21) and Thomas Boller in 2000 (Arabidopsis FLS2).

-In 2011, Beutler and Hoffmann were awarded the Nobel Prize in Medicine or Physiology for their work.
+In 2011, Beutler and Hoffmann were awarded the Nobel Prize in Physiology or Medicine for their work.
 Hoffmann and Akira received the Canada Gairdner International Award in 2011.